 Assists in setting up labs and classroom teaching materials.

-In conjunction with the College’s Facilities Dept. maintains and repair agricultural equipment and instruct students and employees in the operation, maintenance, and repair of equipment also constructs, maintains, and repairs the agricultural physical structures, equipment, and fencing.
+In conjunction with the College’s Facilities Dept. maintains and repairs agricultural equipment and instruct students and employees in the operation, maintenance, and repair of equipment also constructs, maintains, and repairs the agricultural physical structures, equipment, and fencing.

 Meet regularly with the Facilities Department to ensure clarity and efficiency in operations.